fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     });
 });
 ```
-It's very similar with testing manipulate data on default scope, the only thing different is we spy on the validation method to verify it has been called, also we let the spy object return the corresponding reuslt to excute each branch.
+It's very similar with testing manipulate data on default scope, the only thing different is we spy on the validation method to verify it has been called, also we let the spy object return the corresponding result to execute each branch.

 ##Call controller method via isolated scope
 ```html